 Earlier in his freelance career, Weldon wrote more nonfiction articles than he can count, including content for newspapers, magazines, and even website content.
 He was once a prolific garden writer, and for many years has written for an educational consulting firm.
 But, more recently, Weldon's writing has steered away from nonfiction and has been largely focused on fiction.

 On November 16, 2021, Suspense Publishing originally released Weldon's debut thriller, Harvester of Sorrow, the first in the Ezekiel Marrs series.
+The second edition was published by Smart Rhino Publications in May, 2023.
 He is also currently writing a paranormal suspense novel that may also be the start of another series.
 He intends to stay on the novel-writing rollercoaster for the future.

 In 2012, Weldon and his wife, Cindy, founded Smart Rhino Publications, an indie publishing company focusing primarily on horror and suspense/thriller books, many of them anthologies.
 To date, the company has published 17 books, including the most recent anthology Asinine Assassins.